 Basic Structure of the Department

-- Archaeology is the scientific study of past human behavior and societies from material remains, ranging from human ancestors 2.5 million years ago to recent times.
+- Archaeology is the scientific study of past human behavior and societies from material remains of the earliest human ancestors to recent times.

 The Anthropology department offers an array of introductory courses, including:

 - ANTH 3: Introduction to Cultural Anthropology

 - ANTH 4: Peoples and Cultures of Native North America